Complete Crisis Communications – How to lead when things go wrong

 This course is available In-House and can be tailored to meet your individual training requirements.Enquire

-Matt has had a successful career in politics, culminating in his role as Chief Special Adviser in the Welsh Government, he was also the Special Adviser for Media & Strategic Communications, and the Education Special Adviser.Read Bio
+Matt had a successful career in politics, which culminated in his role as Chief Special Adviser in the Welsh Government, leading to the role of Director of Communications for the Labour Party in Wales in 2016.Read Bio

 Matt is passionate about words – and the power they have to make real and lasting change in the world.